Currently browsing: Real Estate

 Home Buying Checklist for Good Feng Shui

-When the real estate market was hot, it was difficult to even get an offer in on a home, let alone be picky enough to win a bidding war for a home with good Feng Shui.
-With interest rates and home inventory on the rise, it’s no longer a great time to sell a home.
+When the real estate market was hot, it was difficult to even get an offer in on a home.
+You couldn’t be picky because you would lose a bidding war for a home with good Feng Shui.
+When interest rates and home inventory are on the rise, it’s even more difficult to sell a home.
 But that’s a good thing if you’re looking to buy a home with great Feng Shui.

-When I work with home builders, I advise against site plans that include cul-de-sacs, T-intersections, overhead power lines, and other Feng Shui no-no’s, especially in Feng Shui aware areas.
-If home builders don’t take my advice, they are often forced to significantly reduce pricing to unload their homes with bad Feng Shui.
-But there are several homes already on the market and we need to know which ones have good Feng Shui and which ones have bad Feng Shui.
+When I work with home builders, I advise against site plans that include cul-de-sacs, T-intersections, overhead power lines, etc. This is especially important in Feng Shui aware areas.
+If home builders don’t take my advice, they are forced to significantly reduce pricing to unload bad Feng Shui homes.
+But how do we know what homes for resale have good or bad Feng Shui?

 If you’re not a believer in Feng Shui, that’s fine.
 Please note, however, that most of the Feng Shui suggestions I provide also have more modern and practical reasoning.
-Besides, if you ever intend to eventually sell a home with good Feng Shui, it’s likely to sell faster and for more money than homes with bad Feng Shui.
+Additionally, you can sell a home with good Feng Shui faster and for more money.
 You like money, don’t you?

-No Corner Lot: While a corner lot home may come with a little extra land, they also provide bad Feng Shui.
+⬜ No Corner Lot: I know… corner lot homes come with some extra land.
+But, they also provide bad Feng Shui.
 An overwhelming amount of energy inundates corner lot homes, so they should be avoided at all costs.
 From a practical sense, corner lot homes also have more disturbances like car and foot traffic.
 More info…

-No T-Intersection: Overwhelming energy is also an issue for homes at a T-intersection, especially those at the top of the T. You’ll notice also that such homes often have concrete blocks along their sidewalks because sometimes cars end up mistakenly driving right into the house.
+⬜ No T-Intersection: Overwhelming energy is also an issue for homes at a T-intersection.
+This is especially true of those at the top of the T. You’ll notice also that such homes often have concrete blocks along their sidewalks.
+That’s because sometimes cars end up mistakenly driving right into the house.
 Avoid homes at a T-intersection.
 More info…

-No Cul-de-sac: The idea of neighborhood kids playing street hockey at the cul-de-sac can be an enticing reason to buy a home on one.
-But if you want to avoid potential money and health issues, I will also suggest you avoid buying a home on a cul-de-sac.
-On a cul-de-sac, energy sweeps through like a vortex while headlights from cars turning in front of the home cause a frequent disturbance.
+⬜ No Cul-de-sac: Cul-de-sac homes can seem great because the kids can play street hockey.
+However, if you want to avoid potential money and health issues, avoid buying a home on a cul-de-sac.
+Its energy sweeps through like a vortex.
+Headlights from cars turning in front of the home also cause a frequent disturbance.
 More info…

-No EMF Radiation: If you’ve read my blog post on electromagnetic fields (EMF), you’ll know that we should probably avoid sources of electrical energy.
+⬜ No EMF Radiation: If you’ve read my blog post on electromagnetic fields (EMF), you’ll know that we should probably avoid sources of electrical energy.
 Anecdotally, I have found that they disturb sleep.
 The jury is still out on several studies that may prove more harmful effects of EMF.
 Have you ever stood under major power lines and heard zapping or humming sounds that they emit?
-Yeah, I would just completely avoid homes near, and especially under, major power lines, cell towers, and other objects that radiate significant electromagnet fields that you can measure at the house.
+Yeah, I would just completely avoid homes near, and especially under, major power lines, cell towers, etc. If you can measure the EMF from the house, absolutely avoid it.
 More info…

-No Cliffs: You should not have a home at the top of a cliff, whether it is at the front or back of your home.
+⬜ No Cliffs: Stay away from homes at the top of a cliff.
+It doesn’t matter whether it is at the front or back of your home.
 While the view might be amazing, you just won’t get the positive energy you need.
-It would be better to have a home that backs up to a hill that is higher than your home, as this helps capture the flow of any energy headed your way.
+It would be better to have a home that backs up to a hill that is higher than your home.
+This helps capture the flow of any energy headed your way.
 Just make sure there aren’t any loose rocks up there!

-No Large Bodies of Water: Avoid large bodies of water behind your home as this will douse the Fame & Reputation Area of the home.
+⬜ No Large Bodies of Water: Avoid large bodies of water behind your home.
+This will douse your Fame & Reputation Area.
 Having a view of the lake or ocean in front of your home, however, is just fine because it supports your Career Area.
 Just don’t be right along the shoreline because that energy can be overwhelming.

-Front Door Visible From Street: The front door should be clearly visible from the street so that positive energy can flow to your home.
-Objects like large trees would block visibility from the street and would therefore block energy coming into your home.
+⬜ Front Door Visible From Street: The front door should be clearly visible from the street.
+This ensures that positive energy can flow to your home.
+Objects like large trees block visibility from the street and therefore block energy coming into your home.
 If there is a small tree, see if there are any rules that would prevent you from moving it.
 More info…

 Home Shape Aligns with Bagua

-Rectangular Shape: I only suggest homes that have a top-down view of the home that is generally rectangular in shape so that it can match with the Feng Shui Bagua.
+⬜ Rectangular Shape: I only suggest homes that have a top-down view of the home that is generally rectangular in shape.
+This helps so that it can match with the Feng Shui Bagua.
 Otherwise, I would avoid purchasing it.
 More info…

-Front Door Location: Make sure that the front door is aligned with the outside edge of the rectangular outline of the home.
-Avoid homes where the front door is recessed in much.
+⬜ Front Door Location: Make sure that the front door is aligned with the outside edge of the rectangular outline of the home.
+Avoid homes with recessed front doors.
 Any parts of the home hanging out beyond the door will be outside of your Bagua.

-No Missing Sections: If there is a significant section of the rectangle missing (L-shape or C-shape, for instance), you are likely missing an important section of the home’s Bagua, like your Prosperity & Wealth Corner or your Love & Relationships Corner.
+⬜ No Missing Sections: If there is a significant section of the rectangle missing (L-shape or C-shape, for instance), you are likely missing an important section of the home’s Bagua.
+The most common missing areas are the Prosperity & Wealth Corner and the Love & Relationships Corner.

 Inside the Home